Fire in your home can cause devastation and loss of life.

 - Raise the alarm.
 Wake everyone up and get everyone out the quickest way.

-- Check doors with the back of your hand – don’t open them if they are warm.
+- Check doors with the back of your hand – do not open them if they are warm.
 This means the fire is on the other side.